Nasdanika/nasdanika.github.io/engineering/nasdanika.md

 First of all, "efficiency" above means minimal requirements of human and computing resources per "unit of knowledge".
 It also means hyper-local and hyper-focused experiences because humans are notoriously bad at context switching.
+One of approaches to minimize context switching is use of code generation using Java, e.g. generation of Bootstrap Web applications using fluent Java API.
+Another one is an option to author models in YAML without having to use a specialized model editor.

 Computing resources-wise - no need in server components, you can use Nasdanika products on a flash drive in a bunker or in the wilderness with no network: ``--everything-is-hyper-local``, paraphrasing the Git motto.
 Access to the Internet would be needed only to pull the required libraries from [Maven Central](https://search.maven.org/artifact/org.nasdanika.engineering/parent) or a mirror.